alexelcodes/embedded-linux/projects/rpi-gpio-libgpiod-button-led/README.md

 ## How It Works

-- The button input uses a pull-up resistor configuration
+- the button input uses a pull-up resistor configuration
 - released button state = logical `1`
 - pressed button state = logical `0`